bahati7/MKB-cohort-2-Demo/doc/users/U-Admin.md

 * Technical Support: Assisting teachers and students with technical issues.
 * Overall Analysis: Generating reports and analyses on overall platform usage.

-* ...

 **Interactions with Use Cases**:
 * [UC-Login.md] - Each user logs in through a secure interface into a personalized dashboard based on their role within the system.
-* [UC-ManageSurvey.md] - Enable instructors to create, edit, or delete surveys.
+* [UC-ManageSurvey.md] - the admnistrator will enable instructors to create, edit, or delete surveys and classes.
-* [UC-ProvideFeedback.md] - The administrator generate reports on created surveys, user participation, general trends, and overall system activity
+* [UC-ProvideFeedback.md] - The administrator generate reports on created surveys, user participation, general trends, and overall system activity.

-* ...

 **Potential Roles within the System**:
 * Generator of reports and analyses on overall platform usage.